puppetlabs-toy-chest/puppetlabs-aws/examples/auto-scaling-groups/README.md

 This should create the AWS resources.
-You can delete them with the `puppet resource` commands when done.
+You can delete them with the destroy manifest when done.

+    puppet apply destroy.pp --test

+Note that this will shut down any instances launched by the auto scaling group.
+Once the instances are terminated you can remove the accompanying security group with:

    puppet resource ec2_securitygroup test-sg region=sa-east-1 ensure=absent